 As much as we would love to thank our volunteers by offering them a complimentary ticket to Frostburn, we are unfortunately UNABLE to do so.
 We're a small organization and are simply unable to offer such a great perk.
 In lieu of a complimentary ticket, the Frostburn org and community offers their undying love, devotion, and gratitude to all volunteers!
 Be prepared to be thanked in lots of love!
 After-all, Frostburn wouldn't be able to happen without the hard work of each and every one of our volunteers!

-Please take a moment to read over the volunteer descriptions listed below and then fill out:
+Please take a moment to read over the volunteer descriptions listed below

 You will be coordinating with the Gate Staff to help ensure efficient and easy access for participants while unloading and parking their vehicles.